 No Asshole Rule

-I do know the effect they have on the rest of the team which is why so many companies have the self-explanatory “no asshole rule”.
+I do know the effect assholes can have on the rest of the team which is why so many companies have the self-explanatory “no asshole rule”.
 These people can make life miserable, demoralize teams and in some cases make us want to quit.
 My advice for those of you that do work with one, (and we all do), is to try to not let it bother you.
 Easier said than done I know, but if Mr. BlowHard wins the lotto and leaves the company, or better, gets hit by a bus, another BlowPop will stick his head up and start the cycle all over again.
 If you think quitting your job and leaving will help, there will be a Dumb Ass at your next company or department.
 Trust me, I am a professional, I know a few things.

 Now granted, I was half sick because it was snowing, 24 degrees, and I didn’t get to eat my usual breakfast of country fried steak, gravy on the side, with hash browns and an over easy egg on the first day.
-Somehow, I started the morning of day one with only half of a toasted pop tart, a cup of coffee, and a bowl of fruit from a pull-top can.
+Somehow, I started the morning of day one with only half of a toasted pop tart, a cup of coffee and a bowl of fruit from a pull-top can.
 No one else was complaining so I went with it, but my inside voice was screaming, “WTF?
 Who had grocery duty this week?”
 We are on the water by 7:00 AM and by 9:00 AM I was feeling the effects of my empty stomach and low blood sugar.
-I am sure that standing in a glacial melt river for the next two-days didn’t help, but that isn’t the point.
+I am sure that my 7:30 AM cigar while standing in a glacial melt river for the next two-days didn’t help, but that isn’t the point.

 Doo-Dah arrived the third evening.
 I was doing my best to relax in the bark-o-lounger in front of a big screen TV and a roaring fire watching some MMA.
 Life was as good as it can get fighting a cold after smoking 3-4 cigars a day with no fish to the hand.